MrQuba/RemoveSmallStrings/README.md

 # RemoveSmallStrings
 Actually strings do not need to be small.
-Limit is integer limit This console takes as input:
+Limit is integer max size This console takes as input:
 - Minimum amount of characters string needs to have to be kept, example:
   ```